PostHog/posthog.com/contents/blog/product-360.md

 >James Hawkins is PostHog's Co-Founder & CEO.
 Follow him on [Twitter](https://www.linkedin.com/in/j-hawkins/).

 ## Why I used to think this way

-My previous experience of product management:
+My previous experience of product management was something like this:

 * Here's a list of features the enterprise sales team wants
 * How much pipeline does each of these features influence?
 * _Builds as much of the above as possible whilst trying to manage existing customer requests_

-Led to:

-* Lots of initial enterprise contracts
+This lead to lots of initial enterprise contracts, but negative outcomes in the long term like:

-* A product users find frustrating to use
+* A product users found frustrating to use
 * No word of mouth growth
-* Customer churn in the long term
+* High customer churn

+These were all traps I wanted to avoid for PostHog and lead me to favor hiring more engineering talent over product people.

 ## It starts with expectation setting